LIFEHUBBER

 Why readers may notice it

-Kimi-K2.6 matters because it is positioned as a more agent-oriented model release, especially for readers watching long-horizon coding and tool-using systems rather than general chat alone.
+Kimi-K2.6 is worth checking at the source because it is positioned as a more agent-oriented model release, especially for readers watching long-horizon coding and tool-using systems rather than general chat alone.

 Reporting note